Amira-Mostafa/blogApp/README.md

-# blogApp
+# Blog Application

-simple blog application built using php/laravel and Javascript along side a simple UI using Html/Css/bootstrap
+A simple blog application built using php/laravel and Javascript along side a simple UI using Html/Css/Bootstrap
-## Laravel Blog Application

-A simple blog application built with Laravel.

 ## Table of Contents